harness/developer-hub/docs/chaos-engineering/chaos-faults/vmware/vmware-vm-poweroff.md

 ---

 ## Introduction
-- It stops/powers off the VMWare VMs before bringing them back to power-on state after a specific chaos duration using the VMWare APIs.
+- It stops/powers off the VMware VMs before bringing them back to power-on state after a specific chaos duration using the VMware APIs.
-- It checks the performance of the application running on the VMWare VMs.
+- It checks the performance of the application running on the VMware VMs.

 :::tip Fault execution flow chart
 ![VMware VM Poweroff](./static/images/vm-poweroff.png)